Information about the cookies we use to assist you when using the website and improve your user experience.

 What happens if I allow cookies?

-Unless you opt out of cookies, we will set a number of cookies on your computer to assist you when using the website and improve your user experience.
-With any future visits to our website, you will not be prompted with the notice.
+Unless you opt out of cookies, we will set some cookies on your computer.
+These assist you when using the website and improve your user experience.
+The cookies notice will not appear on future visits to our website.

 What happens if I decline cookies?